-Leesa vs. Casper Mattress Comparison 2021Updated on February 26, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Leesa vs. Casper Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Leesa and Casper are two of the most successful and well-known brands in the world of online, direct-to-consumer mattresses.
 If you’ve done any online searching for mattresses, the odds are good that you’ve come across each of these popular mattresses.